 If you don’t burp your baby after they eat, they might feel uncomfortable and develop symptoms such as bloating, gas and even tummy aches.
 You might even be able to feed them the rest of the bottle if you give them a burping break because there will be more space for food in their tummy.

 If you are wondering at what age you might not need to burp your baby, you will be glad to know that most babies don’t need burped after four months.
-However, some will still need some burping sessions until they reach to 6 months of age.
-It also depends if you gave birth prematurely as premies might need burped for a longer time than gull term babies.
+However, some will still need burping sessions until they reach 6 months of age.
+It also depends if you gave birth prematurely as premies might need to be burped longer than gull term babies.